skittlemittle/bitap/README.md

 R <<= 1;
 ```

-This goes and OR's R with the pattern mask of each charachter in the text,
+This goes and OR's R with the pattern mask of each character in the text,
-*chars that dont have a pattern mask dont matter since the mask is made for
+*chars that don't have a pattern mask don't matter since the mask is made for
 each char in the pattern and thats all we want.*
 then it left shifts R by 1 bit.